manhhung19960204-ui/my-battle-snake-game/README.md

 [<img src="hardware/images/ak-embedded-software-logo.jpg" width="240"/>](https://github.com/epcbtech)

+Heartfelt thanks to [EPCB](https://epcb.vn/pages/frontpage) for standing with the AK Foundation and empowering our mission.

 AK Embedded Base Kit is an evaluation kit for advanced embedded software learners.
 - The KIT integrates 1.3" Oled LCD, 3 push buttons, and 1 Buzzers that play music, to learn the event-driven system through hands-on game machine design.
 - The KIT also integrates RS485, NRF24L01+, and Flash up to 32MB, suitable for prototyping practical applications in embedded systems such as: wired communication, wireless wireless, data logger storage applications,...